 These are good questions to be asking.
 It’s tough to navigate the dry world of acronyms and legal-speak that is government record-keeping.
 Fortunately, we’ve done that for you and boiled down the three major commercial driving records ( MVR, PSP, DAC) that a professional driver should be aware of and know back to front.

 What is it?
 The letters “MVR” stand for “Motor Vehicle Report.”
 This is a record of a person’s driving history.
 Each state keeps its own records of drivers registered there.
 The violations on your MVR record can go back 10 years or more and include driver’s license status and class, violations, convictions, restrictions, and other information related to driving records and credentials.
-Typically, points associated with moving violations can effect you for 3 years.
+Typically, points associated with moving violations can affect you for 3 years.

 Why is it important?
 Many companies will check your MVR as part of the hiring process.
 This is especially true of carriers hiring drivers.
 You should know what’s on your MVR in order to keep from being surprised by a pointed question in an interview.
 The MVR is where points that have been given to you for citations are recorded.
-Too many points on your MVR will can shut you out of a job, slap you with a suspension, or even worse a revoked CDL.
+Too many points on your MVR will shut you out of a job, slap you with a suspension, or even worse a revoked CDL.
 If you have had one or more citations, knowing how many points you have is in your best interest.
 We recommend fighting any citation you receive in court to try and keep the points off your MVR.
 Just give us a call.

 How can I get mine?
 The state in which your driver’s license is registered has your personal MVR.
 This link https://www.policygenius.com/blog/how-to-get-a-motor-vehicle-report-in-your-state/ has relatively updated info on how to get your MVR, broken down by state.
-But regardless of which state you’re licenced in, you should be able to go to a local DMV in that state and (if you produce your licence as proof of ID) get your MVR in person.
+But regardless of which state you’re licensed in, you should be able to go to a local DMV in that state and (if you produce your license as proof of ID) get your MVR in person.

 What is it?
 The letters “PSP” stand for “Pre-Employment Screening Program.”
-Where your home state maintains your MVR, the FMCSA (Federal Motor Carrier Safety Administration) keeps their own records of you in the Motor Carrier Management Information System (MCMIS) database.
+Where your home state maintains your MVR, the FMCSA (Federal Motor Carrier Safety Administration) keeps its own records of you in the Motor Carrier Management Information System (MCMIS) database.
 That’s a lot of letters.
 Basically, it’s just another record: includes inspection and crash information recorded by federal and state authorities.
-The crash data goes back 5 years and the inspections record goes back 3 years.
-To prevent too much overlap, this record doesn’t cover conviction data, local violations or personal driving record data.
+The crash data goes back 5 years and the inspection record goes back 3 years.
+To prevent too much overlap, this record doesn’t cover conviction data, local violations, or personal driving record data.
 Okay… so what’s the PSP, exactly?
 It’s the system that allows carriers and drivers to look at all that federal data.

 Why is it important?
 Carriers will look at your records here, too.
 That’s why it’s called “Pre-Employment.”
 The kicker is that if you fight a citation in court and get it pulled off your record, the MCMIS won’t automatically show that.
-You need to let the our team here at CDL Legal know if you had an inspection associated with your citation.
+You need to let our team here at CDL Legal know if you had an inspection associated with your citation.
 We will file a DataQ challenge on your behalf with the proper court documentation to have it removed from your PSP.
 Once the challenge is accepted, it will get through the system and come off your PSP after about 30 days.
-So don’t wait until last minute to notify us of your inspection.
+So don’t wait until the last minute to notify us of your inspection.